-Laser marking is used to mark on a product, logos, product names, serial numbers, model numbers, and other information, by irradiating the object with laser light to melt, burn, peel, oxidize, cut or discolor its surface.
+Laser marking is used to mark on a product, logos, product names, serial numbers, model numbers, and other information, by irradiating the object with laser light to melt, burn, peel, oxidize, cut or discolor its surface [Boss Laser can help in the mentioned jobs].
 Laser markers can be roughly divided into two types: masking laser markers and scanning laser markers.

 Laser light is applied to a masked surface, and only the parts that pass through the mask are marked.
 Masking allows for high-speed, high-resolution marking, but masks must be prepared to match the content being marked.lasitlaser.com This translates into increased labor and costs, having to mark various patterns.

 Scanning irradiates an object with a single laser beam, and marking is done in a stroke-like motion.
 More specifically, a laser beam emitted from an oscillator is captured (scanned) by a scanning mirror and applied to the surface of the object to mark it.
 Conventional scanning methods only allow control of the X and Y axes, which means that the light can only be scanned on a flat surface.
 However, today’s laser markers can control the height of the Z-axis, using a scanning mirror, making it possible to mark a wide variety of objects in various ways.
 These scanning mirrors are called Galvano mirrors, and a system that uses one or more of these mirrors is called a “Galvano scanner” or “Galvano mirror scanning system.”

 Recently, multi-type marking applications have become common, and the high-speed capabilities of scanning lasers help cover weaker aspects of production.
 This has resulted in an increase in sweep systems that allow a greater degree of freedom.